IgniteUI/igniteui-documentation/topics/01_General-and-Getting-Started/09_Manually_Updating_Previous_Versions.md

  (These are all script files beginning with ig.) ​
 2. Delete the existing jQuery UI theme files and their folders.
 Copy  the new version of the JavaScript files together with their folder structure to the JavaScript folder of your project.

- - If you have the latest version of the JavaScript files installed, copy them from the %%ProductName%% installation  folder.
-(See the default the path in the [Prerequisites](#prerequisites) block.)
+ - If you have the latest version of the JavaScript files installed, copy them from the npm package installation folder (in case you don't reference them directly).
- - If you don’t have the latest version of the JavaScript files installed, extract the files from the installation .zip archive.
-The JavaScript files reside in the js folder stored in archive.
-(For download  instruction, see the [Prerequisites](#prerequisites) block.)

  > **Note:** There are breaking changes in JavaScript files and folder  structure.
 More information for changes, refer to [Using JavaScript Resources in %%ProductName%%](Deployment-Guide-JavaScript-Resources.html).

 3. Copy the new version of the jQuery UI theme files together with their folder structure to the themes folder of your project.

- - If you have the latest version of the theme files installed, copy them from the %%ProductName%% installation folder.
-(See the default the path in the [Prerequisites](#prerequisites) block.)
+ - If you have the latest version of the theme files installed, copy them from the %%ProductName%% npm package installation folder (in case you don't reference them directly).
- - If you don’t have the latest version of the theme files installed, extract the files from the installation .zip archive.
-The theme files reside in the themes folder stored in archive.
-(For download instruction, see the [Prerequisites](#prerequisites) block.)
  - If you have customized versions of the old themes, these customizations must be re-created (copied) manually in the new versions of the themes.
  - If you have a ThemeRoller theme, copy theme from backup folder in the css/theme folder.